Laser Gum Surgery FAQs

-Laser Assisted New Attachment Procedure (LANAP™) is actually just that – Laser Gum Surgery.
-The protocol is a comprehensive one – utilizing the laser, scaling and root planning (removing calculus and smoothing the root surfaces of the teeth), occlusal (bite) adjustment, antimicrobial therapy, antibiotics and a specific post-treatment care regimine.
+Laser-Assisted New Attachment Procedure (LANAP™) is actually just that – Laser Gum Surgery.
+The protocol is a comprehensive one – utilizing the laser, scaling, and root planning (removing calculus and smoothing the root surfaces of the teeth), occlusal (bite) adjustment, antimicrobial therapy, antibiotics, and a specific post-treatment care regimen.

 - There is less post-operative pain due to the elimination of traditional flap surgery and suturing.
-Advil or Extra Strength Tylenol are the typical post-operative medications.
+Advil or Extra Strength Tylenol is the typical post-operative medication.

 - Recovery time is reduced and most patients are able to get back to their normal routine that same day

 - Less (or no) bleeding

 Am I a candidate for Laser Gum Surgery?